 Issues facing managers in third-sector organizations.
 Studies of the mission and objectives pursued, strategic leadership and board composition, organizational structure and operation, marketing and fund-raising, financial management, training and motivation of volunteers, assessment of stakeholder satisfaction and overall operating effectiveness.
 A major field project and a library research project are required.
-Prerequisite: BSAD355.
+Prerequisite: BSAD355 or permission of instructor.